25 Types Of Pesto To Try Before You Die

 #12: Shiso Pesto

-This "Japanese pesto" features their favourite herb, shiso, and is a great example of how other foodie nations have appropriated the basic recipe to use ingredients that are more common to their cuisine.
+This "Japanese pesto" features their favourite herb, shiso, and is an excellent example of how other foodie nations have appropriated the basic recipe to use ingredients that are more common to their cuisine.

 #13: Breadcrumb Pesto

-This recipe was devised by the Michelin-starred chef, Massimo Bottura.
+This recipe was devised by Michelin-starred chef Massimo Bottura.
 His pesto ditches the expensive pine nuts in favour of stale bread.

 #14: Tuscan Kale Pesto

-The Tuscans love their kale, so it's no surprise that it is the star ingredient in their preferred kind of pesto.
+The Tuscans love their kale, so it's no surprise that it is the star ingredient in their preferred pesto.

 #15: White Pesto